home join amicus news campaigns events training organisation contact us index

 Fujitsu's Employment Policies

-In the Human Resources Cafevik community.
+In the Human Resources Portal.
 Includes the Harassment policy, as well as many more.

 The Workplace - About Bullying, Emotional Abuse, Mobbing, Harassment and Work Trauma